hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 ## accurate_facing

-This is actually an attribute of the ’billboard’ particle renderer (the default), and sets whether or not the BillboardSet will use a slower but more accurate calculation for facing the billboard to the camera.
-Bt default it uses the camera direction, which is faster but means the billboards don’t stay in the same orientation as you rotate the camera.
-The ’accurate_facing true’ option makes the calculation based on a vector from each billboard to the camera, which means the orientation is constant even whilst the camera rotates.
+This is actually an attribute of the `billboard` particle renderer (the default), and sets whether or not the BillboardSet will use a slower but more accurate calculation for facing the billboard to the camera.
+Bt default it uses the camera direction, which is faster but means the billboards don`t stay in the same orientation as you rotate the camera.
+The `accurate_facing true` option makes the calculation based on a vector from each billboard to the camera, which means the orientation is constant even whilst the camera rotates.

 format: accurate_facing on\|off<br> default: accurate_facing off 0